-Maria’s debut solo album, Variations & Inspirations (2016), features works by Mozart, Brahms, Schubert-Liszt, Jacques Hétu and Constantine Caravassilis.
+Maria Pikoula is the featured pianist in Orchid Classics’ double-album From Sappho’s Lyre in which she collaborates with an array of leading musicians.
+Her debut solo CD, Variations & Inspirations was released in 2016.
 She also recorded for the ANTARA project in London, UK and her performances have been broadcast on radio stations in North America and Europe.

 About